-The energy storage and return capabilities of prostheses are crucial to improving the situation and yet modern prostheses only store and return significant energy below the knee, and energy is not returned in a controlled manner.
+The energy storage and return (ESR) capabilities of prostheses are crucial to improving the situation and yet modern prostheses only store and return significant energy below the knee, and energy is not returned in a controlled manner.
 For example, stored energy is not available for plantar-flexion (push-off) at the end of stance.
-Furthermore, modern prosthetic systems don't transfer energy between joints, which is a lost opportunity as, for example, the excess of eccentric work at the knee could be stored and used in a controlled manner at other joints.
-For these reasons, we believe there is an opportunity for truly transformative research leading to a step change in the performance of lower limb prostheses.
+Furthermore, modern prosthetic systems don't transfer energy between joints, which is a lost opportunity as, for example, the excess of eccentric work at the knee could be stored and used in a controlled manner at the ankle joint.
+For these reasons, there is an opportunity for truly transformative research leading to a step change in the performance of lower limb prostheses.

 We have been undertaking simulation studies to establish the potential for hydraulic technology to enable controlled storage, transfer between joints, and return of energy in lower limb prostheses.
 In an EPSRC funded project (2013-2017), we used design optimisation and simulation to investigate the feasibility of a hydraulic variable displacement actuator (VDA) based prosthetic ankle (Gardiner et al, 2017).
 The proposed device stores the eccentric ankle work done from heel strike to maximum dorsiflexion in a hydraulic accumulator and then returns the stored energy to power push-off.
 Optimisation was used to establish the best spring characteristic and gear ratio between ankle and VDA.
 The corresponding simulations show that, in level walking, normal push-off can be achieved with an additional 22% of surplus energy stored in the accumulator, which is then available to aid short periods of uphill walking.
 Although the results are promising, for this approach to be a success, a new miniature, low-losses, lightweight VDA would be required that is half the size of the smallest commercially available device.